napari/napari/docs/source/events/rendering.rst

 created to help with this problem.

 While we can't cancel a load if a worker as started working on it, we can trivially cancel loads that are still in our delay queue.
-With the :class:`~napari.components.experimental.chunk._delay_queue.DelayQueue` we temporarily delay loads.
 If the chunk goes out of view, we cancel the load.
 If the user pauses for a bit, we initiate the loads.

-With multiple loaders we can delay the ideal chunks, but immediately load higher levels.
+With multiple loaders we can delay the ideal chunks, but we can configure zero delay for the higher levels.
 A single chunk from two levels up will cover 16 ideal chunks.
-So it seems best to just immediately load them.
-When the camera stops moving the :class:`~napari.components.experimental.chunk._pool.LoaderPool` for the ideal layer is empty, and we can immediately start loading those chunks.
+So immediately loading them is a good way to get data on the screen quickly.
+When the camera stops moving the :class:`~napari.components.experimental.chunk._pool.LoaderPool` for the ideal layer will often be empty.
+So all of those workers can immediately start loading the ideal chunks.

 The ability to have multiple loaders was only recently added.
-It's to be determined how best to configure multiple loaders.
-And does the best configuration vary based on the latency of the data or other considerations?
+We still need to experiment to figure out the best configuration.
+And figure out how that configuration needs to vary based on latency of the data or other considerations.

 Future Work: Extending TextureAtlas2D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^